rpm-software-management/dnf/doc/conf_ref.rst

 ``varsdir``
     :ref:`list <list-label>`

-    List of directories where variable definitions files are looked for.
+    List of directories where variables definition files are looked for.
 Defaults to ``"/etc/dnf/vars", "/etc/yum/vars"``.
 See :ref:`variable files <varfiles-label>`
     in Configuration reference.